Heating Curve

 Aims

-- To understand how water cools from a boiling point.
+• To understand how water boils.

 Kit Required for the Sensor